Kicksecure/desktop-config-dist/README.md

-# Configuration for Whonix Xfce Desktop #
+# Configuration for Derivative Xfce Desktop #

 Sets desktop and display setting, wallpaper and desktop icons.
 Sets icon theme and style.